Appeals Against Conviction

 This work is often time consuming and involves a forensic dissection of what the client believes went wrong at trial.
 In some cases, fresh evidence has come to light since conviction.

 For those who have already appealed unsuccessfully but where fresh evidence has arisen, we make an application to the Criminal Cases Review Commission (CCRC).
 The CCRC can consider the representations and, if satisfied that there is a real possibility that the conviction would be considered unsafe, can refer the case back to the Court of Appeal.
 The CCRC refers only a very small percentage of the cases it considers.

-We have two solicitors, Claire Bostock and Nahid Khaliq, dedicated to appellate work and a reasonable amount of Steven Bird's caseload is appellate in nature.
-Other solicitors in the firm undertake appellate cases including Philippa Southwell, James Nicholls, Jeremy Nicholls and Martyn Fisher.
+Martyn Fisher is head of the appeal department and a reasonable amount of Steven Bird's caseload is appellate in nature.
+Other solicitors in the firm undertake appellate cases including Philippa Southwell who deals mainly with victims of human trafficking, James Nicholls, Jeremy Nicholls and Martyn Fisher.

 Cases are very often referred to us by barristers, organisations such as the Howard League for Penal Reform or the NSPCC and, on occasion, we are asked by the Court of Appeal itself to assist in cases where no solicitor has been involved in the case but one is subsequently required.

 As an example of some of our previous appellate cases which have been referred back to the Court of Appeal by the CCRC:-

 - A woman who had been convicted of incest and aiding and abetting buggery of her own children in 1991 had her case referred to the Court of Appeal in 2003 following our application in 1998.
 The witnesses at her trial had subsequently claimed to have been unduly influenced in their allegations and evidence by social workers.
 Her conviction was overturned in 2005 and she has now successfully applied for compensation from the Home Office.